 I graduated from the University of Cincinnati in 2010 with a Bachelor's Degree in Spanish and Anthropology, with a minor in Latin American Studies.
 I completed a Master's Degree in Spanish Literature at UC the following year.
 Upon graduation, I was employed as a part-time Spanish Instructor through Cincinnati Spanish Academy for one year.
 I then spent three years working as the Director of Youth and Children's Ministries at Williamsburg United Methodist Church.
-I am currently teaching Spanish part-time to students grades 4-8 at Mercy Montessori Center in Cincinnati.
+After taking some time off to travel the world, I taught Spanish part-time to students in grades 4-8 at Mercy Montessori Center in Cincinnati.
+Now I tutor while being a stay-at-home mom.

 What is your teaching philosophy?